51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

 ## Match metric properties

-In addition to the 'standard' device detection properties, there are a set of properties that return details about the processing that was performed and the match that was found.
-Meta-data for these properties must be added, as they will not be included in the meta-data exposed by the native code.
+In addition to the 'standard' device detection properties, there are a set of properties that return details about the processing that was performed and the match that was found. metadata for these properties must be added, as they will not be included in the metadata exposed by the native code.

 All these properties have the following values:
 - Category = "Device Metrics"
-- Available With = "Lite", "Premium", "Enterprise", "TAC" - If possible, this list should be created dynamically from the lists of files included against all other property meta data that is exposed by the native code.
+- Available With = "Lite", "Premium", "Enterprise", "TAC" - If possible, this list should be created dynamically from the lists of files included against all other property metadata that is exposed by the native code.
 - Component = "Metrics" - This component must also be added to the list of components returned by the engine.

 |Name|Type|Default value|Description|Possible values|